telerik/reporting-docs/report-items/graph/chart-types/scatter.md

 ![A basic Bubble chart type](images/BubbleChartWizardPreview.png)

 ## Creating Bubble with the Bubble Chart Wizard

 In this section, you will learn how to create a Bubble chart with our Bubble Chart Wizard.
 The Bubble Chart is a variation of the more general Scatter Chart and its wizard is under the Scatter Chart menu item.
-Our Bubble Chart will display          the LineTotal of the Product Categories by Years.
-The final report will look like the image above.
+Our Bubble Chart will display the decrease in the sales from 2003 to 2004 in Toronto for the employees from the region.
-In the general case, you may select `Stacked Bar` or `100% Stacked Bar`.
-The requiered settings are basically the same.

 We will use a pre-defined SqlDataSource connecting to the example AdventureWorks database.
 Here is the query that returns the needed fields: